blackninja23/blackninja23.github.io/_posts/agentt/2022-08-06-Agent T Walkthrough.md

 ```
 We have port 80 open
 ## port 80 enumeration
-Go to port 80, found that version of php(PHP 8.1.0-dev) is vulnerable to remote code execution.You can use offline researching with tool called searchsploit or online researching
+Go to port 80,
+With wappalyzer extension on our browser or inspector tool of browser, I found that version of php(PHP 8.1.0-dev) in which it is vulnerable to remote code execution.

+You can use offline researching with tool called searchsploit or online researching
 ```
 ➜  agentt searchsploit 8.1.0-dev
 --------------------------------------------------------------------------------------------------------------------------------------- ---------------------------------